ieunchan/DEV-Laboratory/README.md

 ## 🎯 Purpose

 - Prototype backend features using Django and DRF
-- Test web crawling tools like BeautifulSoup and Selenium
-- Experiment with NLP and keyword extraction from news articles
 - Build and visualize data-driven mini apps
 - Archive useful coding patterns and tech findings
+- Experiment with new Python libraries and tools in a safe sandbox
 ---

 ## 🧰 Stack in Use